davisrbr/davisrbr/README.md

 [Let me know](https://twitter.com/davisbrownr) if you have feedback/interest!

-**I do** a lot of computer vision work, and have also worked at the intersection of machine learning and geospatial research.
-I have a growing interest in interpretability as well!
-I am currently a Post-Bachelors in the Math of Machine Learning at PNNL.
+I am currently do deep learning work/research in the Math of Machine Learning at PNNL.
+I'm particularly interested in interpretability, adversarial examples, and semi-supervised learning.

 If any of this interests you (or you just want to talk physics, philosophy, statistics, EA, etc.), don't hesitate to drop me a line on my [Twitter](https://twitter.com/davisbrownr).